tgstation/tgstation-server/README.md

 	* This is a symbolic link pointing to current "live" folder.
 	* When the server is updated, we just point this to the updating folder so that the update takes place next round.

+* `Diagnostics`
+	* This contains various timestamped diagnostic information for DreamDaemon invocations

 * `Repository/`
 	* This contains the actual git repository, all changes in here will be overwritten during update operations.